certtools/intelmq-manager/docs/INSTALL.md

 This document assumes you install on a Debian or Ubuntu system.

-It also assumes you have already downloaded and installed IntelMQ.
+It also assumes you have already downloaded and installed IntelMQ, if you want to know how to install it you can read https://github.com/certtools/intelmq/blob/master/docs/UserGuide.md .
 For the Management and Monitor to work you need to have the Manager in the same machine as IntelMQ.
 If you want to work only with the Configuration part of the Manager you can do it, but you are going to have to create a /etc/intelmq folder and copy the BOTS file from IntelMQ to it.

 # Install